dtcenter/METplotpy/docs/Users_Guide/roc_diagram.rst

 $METPLOTPY_SOURCE/METplotpy/metplotpy/plots/config directory.
-All default configuration files are located in the $METPLOTPY_SOURCE/METplotpy/metplotpy/plots/config directory.  **Default configuration files are automatically loaded by the plotting code and do not need to be explicitly specified when generating a plot**. $METPLOTPY_SOURCE is the user-specified directory where the METplotpy source code has been saved. $WORKING_DIR is the directory where you can copy the necessary YAML configuration files and where you have read/write permissions.
+All default configuration files are located in the $METPLOTPY_SOURCE/METplotpy/metplotpy/plots/config directory.  **Default configuration files are automatically loaded by the plotting code and do not need to be explicitly specified when generating a plot**.
 The second, required YAML configuration file is a user-supplied "custom" configuration file that is used to customize/override the default settings in the roc_diagram_defaults.yaml file.
 The custom configuration file can be an empty file if default settings are to be applied.

 METplus Configuration
 ~~~~~~~~~~~~~~~~~~~~~